microsoft/VFSForGit/Readme.md

 build will fail, and the second and subsequent builds will succeed.
 This is because the build requires a prebuild code generation step.
 For details, see the build script in the previous step.

-You can also use Visual Studio 2019.
-There are a couple of options for getting all the dependencies.
-* You can install Visual Studio 2017 side by side with Visual Studio 2019, and make sure that you have all the dependencies from Visual Studio 2017 installed
-* Alternatively, if you only want to have Visual Studio 2019 installed, install the following extra dependencies:
-  * MSVC v141 VS 2017 C++ build tools via the optional components in the Visual Studio 2019 installer.
-It is under the "Desktop Development with C++" heading.
-  * Windows 10 SDK (10.0.16299.91) via the archived SDK page: https://developer.microsoft.com/en-us/windows/downloads/sdk-archive

 Visual Studio 2019 will [automatically prompt you to install these dependencies](https://devblogs.microsoft.com/setup/configure-visual-studio-across-your-organization-with-vsconfig/) when you open the solution.
-The .vsconfig file that is present in the root of the repository specifies all required components _except_ the Windows 10 SDK (10.0.10240.0) as this component is no longer shipped with VS2019 - **you'll still need to install that separately**.
+The .vsconfig file that is present in the root of the repository specifies all required components _except_ the Windows 10 SDK (10.0.16299.91) as this component is no longer shipped with VS2019 - **you'll still need to install that separately**.

 The installer can now be found at `C:\Repos\VFSForGit\BuildOutput\GVFS.Installer.Windows\bin\x64\[Debug|Release]\SetupGVFS.<version>.exe`